What is the function of the Postgraduate Research Service?

 How do I transfer from MPhil to PhD?
 (CMP & MTH students only)

-Where students register initially for an MPhil but wish to transfer to a PhD, approval will be given only after the candidate has provided evidence of satisfactory progress towards being able to perform at the higher level (by a specially constitute Transfer Panel at the Transfer Panel meeting), as well as being able to complete the PhD within the required period.
+Where students register initially for an MPhil but wish to transfer to a PhD, approval will be given only after the candidate has provided evidence of satisfactory progress towards being able to perform at the higher level (by a specially constituted Transfer Panel at the Transfer Panel meeting), as well as being able to complete the PhD within the required period.